TonyL1u/meetcode-ui/src/popup/demos/doc.en-US.md

 # Popup

-Derived from `McModal` and `McDrawer`, create a modal box(drawer) through service.
+Derived from `McModal` and `McDrawer` , create a modal box(drawer) through service.

-Normally, an additional piece of code is loaded into your code when using modal boxes or drawers:
+Normally, an additional piece of code is loaded into your program when using modal boxes or drawers:

 ```xml
 <template>